Debt ceiling talks teeter on the brink, as lawmakers leave town for weekend without a deal

 Democratic lawmakers lined up on the House floor as the workday ended to blame "extreme" Republicans for the risky potential default.
 "Republicans have chosen to get out of town before sundown," said House minority leader Hakeem Jeffries of New York.

-McCarthy is holding out for steep spending cuts that Republicans are demanding in exchange for their vote to raise the nation's borrowing limit.
-The White House has offered to freeze next year's 2024 spending at current levels and restrict 2025 spending, but the Republican leader says that's not enough.
+McCarthy is holding out for steep spending cuts that Republicans demand in exchange for their vote to raise the nation's borrowing limit.
+The White House offered to freeze next year's 2024 spending at current levels and restrict 2025 spending, but the Republican leader says that's not enough.

 One idea is to set those topline budget numbers but then add a "snap-back" provision that enforces the cuts if Congress is unable during its annual appropriations process to meet the new goals.

-“We have to spend less than we spent last year.
-That is the starting point,” said McCarthy.

-Pressure is bearing down on McCarthy from the House's right flank Freedom Caucus not to give in to any deal, even if it means blowing past the June 1 deadline.
+Pressure is bearing down on McCarthy from the House's right flank Freedom Caucus not to give in to any deal.

 "Don't take an exit ramp five exits too early," said Rep. Chip Roy, R-Texas, a Freedom Caucus member.
 "Let's hold the line."